espressif/esp-sr/docs/flash_model/README.md

 ## 2. How to use

-After the user completes the above configuration choices, please refer to esp-skainet to initialize and use the application layer.
 Here is an introduction to the code implementation of model data loading in the project.
+If you want get more detailes, please refer to esp-skainet examples.

-### 2.1 Use ESP32
+### 2.1.1 ESP32

 When the user uses ESP32, since it only supports loading the model data directly from the Flash, the model data in the code will automatically read the required data from the Flash according to the address.
+Now The ESP32S3 API is compatible with ESP32.
+You can refer to the ESP32S3 method to load and initialize the model.

-### 2.2 Use ESP32S3
+### 2.1.2  ESP32S3

-#### 2.2.1 Model data in SPIFFS

-When the user configuration #1.2 model data storage location is `spiffs partition`, the user needs to:

-- Write a partition table:
+- Step1: Write a partition table:

    ```
    model,  data, spiffs,         , SIZE,